gnu-octave/doc/digital-ocean.md

 mysqldump -h hostname -u userid --password=password dbname \
     | gzip > ${WIKI_DB_BACKUP_FILE}

-rsync -az --delete /var/www/ \
+rsync --archive --no-owner --no-group --compress --delete \
-    gnuoctave@backup.octave.org:/home/gnuoctave/backup/digital-ocean/web
+    -e "ssh -p PORT -l USER" /var/www/ jwe-server.org:backup/path
 ```
-Lookup the values for `mysqldump` in wiki's `LocalSettings.php` file.
+Lookup the values for `mysqldump` in wiki's `LocalSettings.php` file
+and setup public key authentication with JWEs home server.

-### Dreamhost side
+### JWE home server side

-Just sending the latest Digital Ocean server state to Dreamhost is not failsafe enough.
+Just sending the latest Digital Ocean server state to the backup server is not failsafe enough.
 If some bad deletion happens on Digital Ocean,
-after 24h this mistake is synchonized with Dreamhost as well.
+after 24h this mistake is synchonized with the backup server as well.
 Therefore we seek to have a little history of backups with the help of **rsnapshot**.

 Compile and install in userspace `./configure --prefix=$HOME`